simoninireland/epydemic/doc/sir_fixed_recovery.rst

 Models of this kind have slightly more predictable behaviour (since they use a fixed rather than randomly-distributed recovery time), and so can be useful for some kinds of analysis.
-For example, :ref:`Newman <New02>` uses fixed-time recovery for his seminal analysis of epidemic spreading processes.
+For example, Newman :cite:`NewmanEpidemicDisease` uses fixed-time recovery for his seminal analysis of epidemic spreading processes.